Merzasphor/MWSE/docs/source/lua/type/tes3/clothing.rst

-Activator
+Clothing
 ========================================================

-This interface represents an activator game object.
+This interface represents an clothing game object.

 Properties
 --------------------------------------------------------